 Create a program that takes a day number (1-7) and uses a switch statement to print the corresponding day of the week.

-Write a program that uses a for loop to calculate the sum of the first 10 natural numbers and displays the result.
+Write a program that uses a for loop to calculate the sum of the first 10 natural numbers and display the result.

 Develop a program that uses a while loop to print all even numbers between 1 and 20.